 Many of the reasons that I enjoy teaching are the same reasons that attracted me to the field of nursing in the first place.
 I believe in collaboration with student and patients alike.
 I am passionate about empowering patients to take ownership of their health and students to take ownership of their education.
 I am an approachable, compassionate individual who both in the classroom and the exam room.

-Michelle Zappas is a Clinical Assistant Professor in the USC Suzanne Dowark-Peck School of Social Work's Department of Nursing.
+Michelle Zappas is a Clinical Associate Professor in the USC Suzanne Dowark-Peck School of Social Work's Department of Nursing.
 She received her BSN, MSN and DNP from Columbia University.
 Michelle has experience as a family nurse practitioner and Director of Nursing at a community based clinic in the South Bronx.
 There she worked to provide evidence-based, preventative, and cost-effective health care to a diverse patient population across the lifespan.
 Most recently Michelle worked as a clinician to the Health Sciences Students at Columbia University Medical Center.
 There she provided the unique community of individual entering the health professions with easily accessible, high quality primary medical care, including women's health, urgent care, occupational, and travel medicine.